Every once in awhile I’ll hear the term “dry-mouth” Newfoundland pop up in conversation and I always wondered what that was.

 Because no matter how good a breeder is they can not predict if a Newfie is going to drool or not.

-Newfies drool, in fact, they’re on the list of top dog breeds that drool the most.
+Newfies drool they’re on the list of top dog breeds that drool the most

-Mom and dad didn’t drool much but that doesn’t mean that they’re going to produce drool-less offspring.
+Even if a breeder tells you that Mom and Dad didn’t drool much, that doesn’t mean that they’re going to produce drool-less offspring.

 Things I’ve heard over and over again in regards to non-droolers vs. droolers: